NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 look at the results of busco in short_summary_chlamydia_busco.txt

 :question:what outputs do you have? where do you have the annotation?
-:question:what do you think about this assembly?
+<br>:question:what do you think about this assembly?
 Is it a good one? can you see any potential problem with continuing the annotation?
-:question:how do you expect the annotation will be?
+<br>:question:how do you expect the annotation will be?

 Do the same for the two other assemblies and answer those questions again.